 Pancakes at My Old Dutch, Chelsea and Holborn

-Previously, it was easy to sniff at My Old Dutch, with its bright orange frontage, tiny yet strangely comfortable wooden chairs and mock-Delftware plates.
-It was defiantly, sweetly, uncool — but now, with new, pale blue frontages, faux flower ceilings and neon lights, it's actual, Instagram-worthy cool.
+Previously, it was easy to sniff at My Old Dutch, with its bright orange frontage, tiny (yet strangely comfortable) wooden chairs and mock-Delftware plates.
+It was defiantly, sweetly, uncool.
+Now, with new, pale blue frontages, faux flower ceilings and neon lights, it's bona fide Instagram-worthy cool.

-Anyway, regardless of the decor, the pancakes work.
+While the decor's tasteful, the pancakes are tasty.
 The classics are the sort you make at home — thicker than crepes, eggy and no buttermilk.
-You get just the one, but it is enormous enough to be satisfying without a distended stomach, and there's a choice of both sweet and savoury toppings.
+Servings are enormous enough to be satisfying without a distended stomach, and there's a choice of both sweet and savoury toppings.
 We went for a sweet pancake and chose our own topping: banana, maple syrup and cinnamon.
-The smell is divine.
-We also like the way the bananas clearly went in the pan first, batter filling around them, so the undersides are slightly charred and caramelised.
+The smell alone is divine.
+We also like how the bananas clearly went in the pan first, batter engulfing them, so the undersides are slightly charred and caramelised.

-The Butterscotch pancakes are a newer addition to the menu, served in a stack of five, with your classic toppings covered, including fruit, bacon, maple syrup, and chocolate sauce — though not all at once, mind.
+Butterscotch pancakes are a newer addition, served in a stack of five, with your classic toppings covered, including fruit, bacon, maple syrup and chocolate sauce — though not all at once.
 Unless that's how you roll.

 Vegan and gluten-free options are available here, too.